Navid2zp/Navid2zp/README.md

     </a>
   </p>

-🌐 Check my website to see more of my projects: [Navid2zp.com](https://navid2zp.com)
+🌐 Check my website for more info: [Navid2zp.com](https://navid2zp.com)

 ---